dataform-co/dataform-bq-audit-logs/README.md

 ## Configure the package

-Create a new JS file in your `definitions/` folder and create the segment tables with the following example:
+Create a new JS file in your `definitions/` folder and create the BigQuery table with the following snippet:

 ```js
 const bigQueryLogs = require("dataform-bigquery-logs");